ReinBentdal/le_audio_synthesizer/README.md

 `west update`

 The application should now be ready to build through the build action in the nrf connect vs code extension.

+### Testing
+Turn on both the synthesizer board as well as 1 or 2 headset boards.
+If `LED1`(blue) lights up on the headset board, there is a connection.
+By pressing the `Play/Pause` button on the headset board, audio output is enabled.
+Connect speaker to the headphone aux connection on the headset.
+Pressing `Button 1` to `Button 4` on the synthesizer board should now result in audio from the speaker.